shigos/DoIKnowYou/README.md

 ![eda](https://user-images.githubusercontent.com/76585249/132273176-7ffc12e5-14a7-4400-9b6c-846658a62a88.png)

 During my exploratory data analysis of the images provided, it seems that there contained images that seemed to be morphed and could possibly throw off the model's prediction.
-Due to the large amounts of photos within the dataset, there is no possible way to find all morphed images.
+Due to the large amounts of photos within the dataset, there is effective way to identify all morphed images without reviewing all photos individually.
+With that in mind we can assume the model's prediction is slightly affeceted by this for some classes.

 ![sameul l jackson](https://user-images.githubusercontent.com/76585249/132273589-8b247706-4959-42aa-8c6b-5761b517ea27.png)